Skip to main content

 Can I configure SSO with multiple providers?

-No — LinearB supports one SAML SSO provider at a time.
+No — LinearB supports only one SAML SSO provider at a time.

-Do new SSO users get a default role?
+Do new SSO users receive a default role?

-Yes, new users created through SSO or SCIM begin as Viewer.
+Yes.
+New users created through SSO or SCIM begin with the Viewer role.

 Does disabling SSO remove user accounts?